 In the subject of relationships karma is that excitement and rush he has in standing in her presents, and there’s nothing wrong with this.
 Karma can be harsh and karma can be gentle.
 It’s when it becomes uncomfortable, and the interactions are no longer productive, do we need to re-examine our role in it, and if we can’t reach a resolve then maybe we’ll have to change our course with that person.

-Karma is a spiritual term, it describes a need to come back into physical, mental, emotional and spiritual balance resulting from cause and effect from our own emotional reactions with people past and present.
+Karma is a spiritual term, it describes a need to come back into physical, mental, emotional and spiritual balance resulting from cause and effect, from our own emotional reactions with people past and present.
 To talk of karma is a willingness to look into one’s soul’s journey and the steps that must be taken to move forward along our mental, emotional and spiritual growth.
 Or fulfilling the needs of the wholeness that we are becoming.

 The desire of having a relationship succeed comes because the attraction is So Great, and the experience can feel very powerful.
 Who wouldn’t want it to succeed.
 Karma’s one of those things that when we start to look at it, patterns begin to emerge that show the truth of it.
 When our conscious understanding moves beyond a certain point, we can no longer go back to our old understanding.
 Wanting a karmic relationship to work, is a bit like thinking you can be your authentic self, while in the presents of the most beautiful person in the world to you.
 You may for the first 10 minutes, although by the end of the day you will become someone else.
 This nonalignment is deliberately designed by God to teach us non-attachment and impermanence.
 Because in truth, only the God realm is permanence.